apideck-samples/vault/README.md

 #### Theming

 By default, the Vault will match the colors of your Apideck ecosystem.
-If you haven't made any changes in the theming settings of your ecosystem, you could also overwrite the default settings inside `src/config/defaults` or send a `theme` object in the body of the `sessions` request.
+If you haven't made any changes in the theming settings of your ecosystem, you could also overwrite the default settings inside `src/config/defaults` or send a `theme` object in the body of the `session` request.

 ## Hosted Vault